chillerlan/php-settings-container/README.md

 | `__unserialize(array $data)`               | void                         | implements the [`Serializable`](https://www.php.net/manual/en/language.oop5.magic.php#object.unserialize) interface |

 ## Disclaimer
-This might be either an utterly genius or completely stupid idea - you decide.
-However, i like it and it works.
+This might be either an absolutely brilliant or completely stupid idea - you decide. (in hindsight it was a great idea I guess - property hooks made their way into PHP 8.4)
 Also, this is not a dependency injection container.
 Stop using DI containers FFS.